jazzband/django-invitations/README.md

 *   `INVITATIONS_INVITATION_ONLY` (default=`False`)

     Boolean.
-If the site is invite only, or open to all.
+If the site is invite only, or open to all (only relevant when using allauth).

 *   `INVITATIONS_CONFIRM_INVITE_ON_GET` (default=`True`)